Ulrich von Jungingen: Life

 A scion of the Swabian noble house of Jungingen, he was probably born at Hohenfels Castle near Stockach, as the ancestral seat at Jungingen had been devastated in 1311.
 Ulrich and his elder brother Konrad von Jungingen, as younger sons excluded from succession, took the vow of the Teutonic Knights and moved to the Order's State in Prussia.
 Ulrich resided in Schlochau (Człuchów) and was Komtur of Balga (1396–1404).
 His career profited from the patronage of his elder brother Konrad, who was elected Grand Master in 1393.
 After the Knights had expelled the Victual Brothers from Gotland in 1398, Ulrich distinguished himself in the negotiations for the possession of the island with Queen Margaret I of Denmark, as well as on diplomatic missions to Poland and to Lithuania in connection with the conclusion of the 1398 Treaty of Salynas concerning the Duchy of Samogitia.

 In 1404 Ulrich was appointed the Order's Marshal (i.e. military leader) and Komtur of Königsberg.
 He had to deal with several Samogitian uprisings, which he fought both with strict suppression and bribery of the local nobles.
 Upon the sudden death of Grand Master Konrad von Jungingen in 1407, Ulrich on 26 June, was chosen for his succession.

 Unlike his brother, Ulrich's diplomatic capability was limited.
-The situation in Samogitia remained tense, incited by Grand Duke Vytautas, who intended to make use of the turmoils to regain the ceded lands.
-Furthermore, the new Grand Master had inherited the rising conflict with Vytautas' cousin King Jagiello of Poland over Dobrzyń Land and the pawned Neumark region.
+The situation in Samogitia remained tense, incited by Grand Duke Vytautas the Great of Lithuania, who intended to make use of the turmoils to regain the ceded lands.
+Furthermore, the new Grand Master had inherited the rising conflict with Vytautas' cousin King Jagiełło of Poland over Dobrzyń Land and the pawned Neumark region.
 The Polish ambassador Archbishop Mikołaj Kurowski declared, that any attack on Lithuania would inevitably entail an armed conflict with Poland.
 Despite the threat of a two-front war, Ulrich prepared for a preemptive strike.
 He forged an alliance with King Sigismund of Hungary, levied mercenaries in the Holy Roman Empire, and on 6 August 1409 declared war against Poland.